| Please note

 The score cut on the inside of the slip should help make this

+fairly easy.
 Tie these two sides together using thermo-waxed floss or hemp,

 making sure the edges are parallel and not overlapping.
 Leave